 Abercrombie & Fitch Co.

-Chico's FAS, Inc.

-The Gap, Inc.

-The TJX Companies, Inc.

-The Children's Place Retail Stores, Inc.
+Chico's FAS, Inc. The Children's Place Retail Stores, Inc. J.C.
+Penney Company, Inc. Macy's, Inc. S&P Global, Inc.

+Tailored Brands, Inc.

 Nordstrom, Inc.

-Nordstrom, Inc.

 Shoe Carnival, Inc.

-Williams Sonoma, Inc.

-Macy's, Inc.

 Starbucks Corporation

-Stein Mart, Inc.
+Stein Mart.
+Inc.

-For fiscal 2019, the Compensation Committee determined to remove The Bon-Ton Stores, Inc. from the peer group following the company's bankruptcy.
+The Bon Ton Stores, Inc. The Gap, Inc. The TJX Companies, Inc. Tiffany & Co.
+Williams-Sonoma, Inc.

 The Compensation Committee believes companies in the comparison group are comparable to the Company in operations, management style and culture.
 However, the number of senior executives retained by the Company is generally lower than the number of senior executives at other companies in the comparison group, which we believe places our executive management closer in the chain of command to associates for whom they are responsible.
 The benefit of our structure is that we are able to effectively manage our associates without unnecessary layers of intermediate managers.
 The Compensation Committee believes this approach increases the demands upon the named executive officers' time and requires a greater depth of knowledge of operations than that of their peers in the comparison group.
 Accordingly, the Compensation Committee believes that our named executive officers' compensation should reflect this increased responsibility.

 While we do not specifically benchmark our compensation against companies in the comparison group, our Compensation Committee annually performs a compensation analysis of the compensation paid by these companies and periodically surveys the compensation practices of these companies to assess our competitiveness.
 This information is used as part of the Compensation Committee's considerations in setting compensation for our named executive officers, particularly in respect of changes in base salary each year as discussed below.
-In reviewing this data, the Compensation Committee considers factors such as the relative financial performance of such companies, as well as certain other factors the Committee believes differentiate us from those companies - particularly our homogenous, unified business plan of operating virtually identical department stores primarily in the southwest, southeast, and midwest regions of the United States, which we believe allows for more streamlined, cohesive operations and our flatter management structure.
+In reviewing this data, the Compensation Committee considers factors such as the relative financial performance of such companies, as well as certain other factors the Committee believes differentiate us from those companies-particularly our homogenous, unified business plan of operating virtually identical department stores primarily in the southwest, southeast, and midwest regions of the United States, which we believe allows for more streamlined, cohesive operations and our flatter management structure.

-Stockholder Advisory Vote.
-Our Compensation Committee recognizes the fundamental interest our stockholders have in the compensation of our executive officers.
-At the 2017 Annual Meeting of Stockholders, over 97% of the shares present and entitled to vote on the advisory resolution on executive compensation were voted to approve the compensation of the Company's named executive officers.
+Stockholders, over 97% of the shares present and entitled to vote on the advisory resolution on executive compensation were voted to approve the compensation of the Company's named executive officers.
 Based upon the results of such advisory vote and our review of our compensation policies and decisions, we believe that our existing compensation policies and decisions are consistent with our compensation philosophy and objectives discussed above and adequately align the interests of our named executive officers with the interests of our stockholders.
 At the 2017 Annual Meeting of Stockholders, our stockholders also voted, on an advisory basis, to hold an advisory vote on the compensation of our named executive officers every three years.
 In light of such vote, on May 20, 2017, the Board of Directors of the Company determined that the Company would include the advisory vote on the compensation of our named executive officers every three years until the next required frequency vote.
-Accordingly, the next stockholder advisory vote approving executive compensation will take place at this year's Annual Meeting (see Proposal 3 on page 32 of this proxy statement), while the next advisory vote on the frequency of the advisory vote approving our executive compensation will take place at the Company's 2023 Annual Meeting of Stockholders.
+Accordingly, the next stockholder advisory vote approving executive compensation will take place at the Company's 2020 Annual Meeting of Stockholders, while the next advisory vote on the frequency of the advisory vote approving our executive compensation will take place at the Company's 2020 Annual Meeting of Stockholders.